 - Failing to properly estimate the weight of the baby

 For example, a properly trained physician should recognize the risk factors for Erb’s palsy or Klumpke’s palsy before the birth of the baby.
 Common risk factors include high birth weight, mother’s diabetes, a heavy mother, pregnancy beyond 40 weeks, and others should be monitored.
 The failure to recognize these potential risks or act accordingly upon their discovery may, therefore, constitute negligence or medical malpractice.
+When this happens, you can file lawsuit.

 Can a Case Settle?

-The Time Frame for Filing a Claim
+The Time Frame for Filing a Brachial Plexus Claim

 One of the most important facts for potential plaintiffs in a birth injury lawsuit to be aware of is the statute of limitations.
-This is a mandated and defined time period that victims or their guardians have to file a lawsuit after a medical professional’s error causes an injury.
+This is a mandated and defined time period for victims or their guardians to file a lawsuit after a medical professional’s error causes an injury.
 Under Michigan Compiled Laws § 600.5851, if a child is under the age of 8 and was injured during birth, a claim can be filed within two years of the incident or by the child’s 10th birthday.
 This difference is determined by which time period is longer.

 Furthermore, a mother looking to pursue compensation for their own injuries must adhere to a two-year statute of limitations as well.
 Because of this, consulting a Michigan lawyer who is familiar with brachial plexus injury cases might be essential.